 The course will start at 14.30hrs on Sunday afternoon.
-In this session all students will be invited to conduct a short section of a movement of their choice from the set repertoire so that the tutors can make a preliminary assessment continued
+In this session all students will be invited to conduct a short section of a movement of their choice from the set repertoire so that the tutors can make a preliminary assessment.

-The course is aimed at conducting students in full time study, professional
+The course is designed for conducting students in full time study, professional performers, educators and amateurs.

 The ethos of the class is collaborative, friendly and supportive.